 Jack Johnson is a tough one to rate.
 By all accounts, he was a master boxer who could also punch.
 The greatest moments in his career were torturing a long-retired and well past his prime Jim Jeffries, having to get off the floor to plaster the legendary middleweight Stanley Ketchel, getting knocked out by Jess Willard and playing around with a roster of mostly common opponents.
 He fails to make a convincing case for the lofty position many would accord him.
-Worse yet are the fight films, with the incessant circling of the fists like something out of an out-take from “Sanford and Son.”
+Worse yet are the fight films, with the constant circling of the fists like something out of an out-take from “Sanford and Son.”
 Johnson may well have been much better than I’m rating him, but for me, the proof just isn’t there.
 He is ranked in my top ten because of his historical significance to the sport.

 Dempsey, much like Johnson is here on historical significance.
 Dempsey was a murderous puncher but long periods of inactivity hurts him in at least my eyes.
 Dempsey much like Holmes and Marciano was hurt by a lack of great competition, but Dempsey was a cultural icon at a time when being the Heavyweight Champion was the most coveted title in the sports world.